lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 Nevertheless, please let me know if you run into problems of any kind.

 ## Tool Setup
-### Source Code Editor or IDE
-You may want to work with a source code editor or IDE with syntax highlighting and other helpful features.
-I am using [IntelliJ Ultimate](https://www.jetbrains.com/idea/download/#section=windows) with the Ruby plugin, but [Visual Studio Code](https://code.visualstudio.com/Download) or something similar to this will do the job, too.
-Try to choose an editor or IDE with an build-in terminal and syntax highlighting feature for Ruby, HTML, CSS, SCSS, YML and Markdown.
-Although it's not a necessity, features like these will make it easier to work on your blog.

 ### Git and GitHub
 If you want to host your blog via GitHub as a GitHub Page or on a custom domain, you will need to have an account on GitHub and Git installed on your working machine.
 Join GitHub by following [this link](https://github.com/).